Trade Stock Indices

 Reversal Setups: Double Tops and Double Bottoms

-The double bottom setup look like a W Shape, the best reversal stock signal setup is where the second bottom is higher than the first one as pictured below, this means the reversal signal setup can be confirmed by drawing an upwards trend line like as illustrated below.
-If a trader opens a buy stock signal the stop loss order will be placed just below this up trend line.
+The double bottom pattern forms a W shape.
+The best reversal stock signal has the second bottom above the first, as shown below.
+Confirm the reversal by drawing an up trend line like in the picture.
+For a buy stock signal, place the stop loss order just below this up trend line.

 Double Bottoms On Chart Drawing an Upward Trendline - How to Analyze & Identify a Trend in Charts